You can read my other 5 travel blogs by clicking on:

-On November 7, 2003 we two started driving from our home in Maine to Ushuaia, Argentina, the southernmost city in the world.
+On November 7, 2003 we two started driving from our Maine home to Ushuaia, Argentina, the southernmost city in the world.
+After that we would return to Santiago, Chile, give our scruffy 1990 Camry to Sira and Brian, and fly home.
 It was a cold start, but we would soon be in the tropics, and in South America the seasons are reversed.

 We had made these extensive preparations for the journey:

 * We got all the recommended inoculations and all the pills recommended for tropic travel.
 We stocked over 3 months of the pills we take at home.

 * We read extensively in books, articles and on the Internet.